beberlei/porpaginas/README.md

   methods.
 - You need to expose the underlying data-source and return query objects from your repository.
+- Serialization of paginators should be easily possible for REST APIs

 Both Pagerfanta and KnpLabs Pager don't solve this issue and their APIs are really problematic in this regard.
 You need to return the query objects or